Soypete/learn-go-from-not-zero/module1-setupGo/README.md

 }
 ```

-Before generics, you would have to write a function for each type that you wanted to sum.
-With generics you can write a single function that can sum any type that satisfies the constraints.
-The `comparable` keyword is a constraint that is used to make sure that the type can be compared with the `<`, `>`, `==`, and `!=` operators.
+With generics you can write a single function that can sum any type that satisfies a set of constraints.
+The `comparable` keyword is a constraint that is used to make sure that the type can be compared with the `==`, and `!=` operators.
 So any type that is comparable can be used as `K`.
-Only `int64` and `float64` can be used as `V`.
+In this function we are only using `int64` and `float64` used as `V`.
+Make sure that if you choose to you generics make sure you continue to understand their implementation and some of the memory constraints.

 ```go
 // SumIntsOrFloats sums the values of map m.
 It supports both int64 and float64